Food: Waste Less and Enjoy! It's Good for All of Us

 Avoiding food waste before it happens (reduction) conserves resources and can help schools save money on food purchasing and disposal costs.

 - Ensure weekly menus are clearly posted in classrooms and lunchrooms to help students decide what to eat each day.

 - Remind students of the next day’s menu choices during afternoon announcements.

-- Work with nutrition staff to make meal options more appealing by providing student feedback on menus or recipes as well as how to display food to encourage healthy choices and proper portion control.
-As with other Plays, holding taste tests are always a good way to find out what students like!
+- Work with nutrition staff to make meal options more appealing by providing student feedback on menus and recipes as well as how to display food to encourage healthy choices and proper portion control.
+As with other Plays, holding taste tests is always a good way to find out what students like!

 - Talk to your principal and school nutrition staff about additional strategies to help reduce waste before it starts — this could be as simple as serving sliced fruits or implementing Offer Versus Serve.

 Food recovery or rescue is the organized collection and donation of excess food to those in need.

 - Set up a sharing table where students can give or take individual items that would otherwise be thrown out.
 (Note: Be sure to check with your school nutrition professionals about any regulations that should be followed.)